Optimize Plant Operations with Fewer Resources than Ever Before

 Yokogawa pressure transmitters do more than just provide accurate and reliable data for process control.
 DPharp pressure instrumentation helps achieve enhanced product quality, reduced total cost of ownership, and increased plant availability.
-Engineered with DPharp sensor technology, our pressure transmitters deliver high reliability across a range of process conditions, eliminating numerous application challenges.
+Engineered with DPharp pressure sensor technology, our pressure transducers deliver high reliability across a range of process conditions, eliminating numerous application challenges.

 Gauge pressure instruments compare a pressure relative to atmospheric measure.

 - Yokogawa differential pressure transmitters for industrial applications

 - Compare two pressures, transmit difference to control unit

 Absolute Pressure transmitters compare a pressure relative to Absolute pressure.
 Absolute pressure is always a positive value.